TheColorRed/vscode-laravel-artisan/README.md

 Where `app` is your container name.
 Note this is a base command that will be prepend to artisan commands.

-Ex: `docker-compose exec app php artisan make:model Post`
+Ex: `docker-compose exec app php artisan make:model Post`.

+Before running any commands, make sure the containers are running (`docker-compose up`).

 ## WSL